Saskatchewan Penitentiary: Units

-There are six operational units within the facility.

-A Special Handling unit closed down in 1997, and the vacated space will be integrated into a long-planned maximum security unit.
+Within the facility there are six operational units: Special Handling, Intake Assessment, Segregation, Mental Health Living, and Programs.
+A Special Handling Unit closed down in 1997, and the vacated space became integrated into a long-planned maximum security unit.
 Currently, however, it contains an Intake Assessment Unit as well as a Segregation Unit.
 There is a pilot project with a partnership of Aboriginal Elders to stop the segregation of Aboriginal inmates where practical and desirable.

 There is also a Mental Health Unit with 25 beds.
 This unit provides psychiatric and counseling services to inmates with mental health concerns.
 A vocational concrete shop has been established for mentally ill and low functioning prisoners to help gain employment and social skills.